zipzapzup/GoLang/GoProgrammingLanguage/Ch2/readme.md

 # Chapter 2 - Program Structure

-In Golang, there are specific names that are pre-declared and cannot be used as names, and only used when it permits it.
+In Golang, there are specific names that are pre-declared  and can only used when it permits it.
+Otherwise, it represents the similar functionality such as true, false

 Names are:

 break        default      func         interface    select